CEEDER is a free service provided by CEE because of the contribution of volunteers whom we gratefully acknowledge.

 Carleton University, Canada

-Meagan is a member of the Canadian Centre for Evidence Based Conservation and contributes to evidence synthesis (including systematic maps and systematic reviews) on various topics.
-Her current focus is on fish-flow relationships.
+Meagan is a member of the Canadian Centre for Evidence Based Conservation and contributes to evidence synthesis (including systematic maps and systematic reviews) on various topics related to freshwater conservation and management.

 Josie Jackson